Casyfill/HSU_Metropolitan_Data/description_of_the_intermediate_check-ins_and_of_t.md

-# 4.2 Description of the intermediate check-ins and of the final
+# 4.2 Description of the intermediate check-ins and of the final exam